damiecode/Quest-for-treasure/README.md

 ## DESIGN PROCESS

-This is how this game was designed: In the first two days, I had in mind a game that would be both interesting and challenging for the users.
-I planned the game will have at least 2 levels since I could not fit all my ideas on a single level.
-I named it the name Quest-for-treasure: the treasure is the key which will take the player to the next, more difficult level.
-I used the available sprites for the game and built different scenes in different files, to make it easier to spot errors and bugs.
-Since I built obstacles into the game, I also had to create a way for the player to gain points so I added coins.
+This is how this game was designed: In the first two days, what I had in mind was a game that was both interesting and challenging for users.
+I planned the game to have at least 2 levels, since I could not fit all my ideas in a single level.
+I named it Quest for Treasure: the treasure is a key, which will take the player to the next, more difficult level.
+I used the available sprites for the game and built different scenes in different files, in order to make it easier to spot errors and bugs.
+Since I built obstacles into the game, I also had to create a way for the player to gain points, so I added coins.

 ## Built With